-Quarantine life continues for the zillionth day, and it’s a stressful time for everyone.
+As we approach nearly a year since most Americans went into some form of lockdown do to the global pandemic, it remains exhausting.
 We’re all feeling antsy and wondering when we can resume our social activities and see our friends and family again.
 While these times are undoubtedly frustrating, it’s key to remember why we’re doing this.
-While COVID-19 infects people of all ages, according to the World Health Organization (WHO), there are two groups of people at a higher risk of getting severe COVID-19 disease: those people over 60 years old and those with preexisting medical conditions.
+While COVID-19 infects people of all ages, according to the World Health Organization (WHO), there are two groups of people at a higher risk of getting severely sick with COVID-19: those people over 60 years old and those with preexisting medical conditions.

 “It’s easy to feel isolated living with a chronic illness, like kidney disease, on a normal day, but with social distancing and stay-at-home orders in place, it’s even easier to feel alone at this time,” Mike Spigler, Vice President of Patient Services and Kidney Disease Education from the American Kidney Fund, tells SheKnows.
 “There are many things we can do to help our loved ones living with chronic illnesses, but it’s important to remember that our friends, family members and neighbors with weakened immune systems are more susceptible to complications from COVID-19.”